 Highlight Industry-Specific Expertise

-- Show specialized knowledge for your field.
+- Show specialized knowledge in your field.

 - List technical skills that add immediate value.